github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 {% data reusables.enterprise-accounts.policies-tab %}
 {% data reusables.enterprise-accounts.copilot-tab %}
 1. Click the **Policies** tab.
 1. To the right of "{% data variables.product.prodname_copilot_cli %}", select the dropdown menu, then choose the appropriate option.
-Use of {% data variables.product.prodname_copilot_cli %} is disabled by default.
+By default, {% data variables.product.prodname_copilot_cli %} is disabled at the organization level.

 ## Managing the use of {% data variables.product.prodname_copilot_mobile %}

-{% data variables.product.prodname_copilot_mobile %} is a chat interface that lets you interact with {% data variables.product.prodname_copilot %}, to ask and receive answers to coding-related questions within {% data variables.product.prodname_mobile %}.
+{% data variables.product.prodname_copilot_mobile %} is a chat interface that lets you interact with {% data variables.product.prodname_copilot %} to ask and receive answers to coding-related questions within {% data variables.product.prodname_mobile %}.

 {% data reusables.copilot.copilot-chat-mobile-enable %}